 GDPR Definition of Personal Information

-The General Data Protection Regulation (GDPR) is the world’s first major privacy law and protects EU residents’ data.
-This law has provided a model for others to follow.
+The General Data Protection Regulation (GDPR) is the world’s first major privacy law and protects EU residents’ data, providing a legal model for other countries to follow.

 - Race and ethnic origin